 LDOE uses a single parent involvement survey.
-LEAs disseminate the survey to parents of all children with disabilities, including preschool children.
-LDOE's FFY 2021 data reflect both preschool and school age respondents.
+Participating LEAs disseminate the survey to parents of all children with disabilities, including preschool children.
+LDOE's FFY 2022 data reflect both preschool and school age respondents.
 LDOE compares the response rate of parents of preschool children with the statewide percentage of preschool children with disabilities to ensure responses are valid and reliable.
-In FFY 2021, approximately 7.3% of survey respondents were parents of preschool students with disabilities, which is reflective of the statewide rate of 13.0%, ensuring valid and reliable results.
+In FFY 2022, approximately 8.4% of survey respondents were parents of preschool students with disabilities.